-- (i) to bond with their child during the first 12 months after the child's birth, or during the first 12 months after placement of the child for adoption or foster care; - (ii) to provide care for a family member (defined as child, parent, grandparent, grandchild, spouse, or domestic partner), because of the family member's serious health condition; or - (iii) because of certain qualifying exigencies arising from the active duty military service of the employee's spouse, domestic partner, child, or parent in the United States military.
+- (i) to bond with their child during the first 12 months after the child's birth, or during the first 12 months after placement of the child for adoption or foster care; - (ii) to provide care for a family member (defined as child/step-child/anyone for whom the employee has legal custody, parent/step-parent/parent-in-law, sibling, grandparent, grandchild, spouse, or domestic partner), because of the family member's serious health condition; or - (iii) because of certain qualifying exigencies arising from the active-duty military service of the employee's spouse, domestic partner, child, sibling, or parent in the United States military.

-If you are unsure if your reason for leave may qualify for PFL, contact your Supervisor and/or Human Resources to discuss the circumstances surrounding the need for leave.
+If you are unsure if your reason for leave may qualify for PFL, contact your supervisor and/or Human Resources to discuss the circumstances surrounding the need for leave.